ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/06-singularity-images-from-docker.md

 ---
-title: "Preparing to build Singularity images"
+title: "Building Singularity images"
-teaching: 15
+teaching: 20
-exercises: 20
+exercises: 25
 questions:
 - "What environment do I need to build a container image to use with Singularity?"
 objectives: